aldettinger/camel-quarkus-workshop/README.md

 ```

 Pay attention to the Camel start time and also to the Quarkus start time.
-You can compare them with your neighbors if you'd like :) But the important part is to remind them for the next section.
+You can compare them with your neighbors if you'd like :) But the important part is to make a mental note of them for the next section.

 Now let's check that our Camel Quarkus route in JVM mode behaves the same way as in DEV mode.
 In the *USER terminal*, use you favorite HTTP client, for instance:

 ```